josephmarino/akamail/README.md

 - Co-brandable UI
 - Auto-responder
 - Invisible read receipts that tell you whether or not a person has read your e-mail
-- Send/Receive e-mail with your domain name using any POP e-mail account.
+- Send/Receive e-mail with your domain name using any POP e-mail account

 ## Screenshots
 ![SS00](.github/git-readme/ss_0.jpg)